-Although the fall and injury sustained by William was serious, the incident created a real crisis.
+Although the fall and injury sustained by William were serious, the incident created a real crisis.
 His brother, Paul, was home alone, confined to the sofa, with no one to care for him.
-The brothers were largely alone in the world, having no family member that were involved in their lives.
+The brothers were largely alone in the world, having no family member that was involved in their lives.
 They did have some contact with a human services agency that would help them with part of their rent payments from time to time.

 William dreaded initiating this process for a number of reasons, including the overall state of the apartment.
 Although William tried his best to maintain the home he shared with his brother, he knew that the place was beyond what could fairly be called “disarray.”
 He feared for what would happen to his brother now that William himself would be restricted to the hospital, at least for a few days.

 When emergency personnel arrived at the apartment William and Paul shared, they were alarmed – indeed, horrified – by the scene in front of them.
 Immediately upon entering the apartment, the emergency personnel were hit with a foul stench, a combination of urine, feces, and rotting food.